 - Go to the bottom of the page to find the Deactivate link.

 There’s going to be a lot of information on the page before you get to that link, some of which is pretty useful.
-There’s a full description of what will no longer be viewable (your display name, @username, and public profile), an assurance that you can restore your account “for some time” if it was accidentally or wrongfully deleted, and a way to reactivate after 30 days or 12 months (useful if you’re being besieged and want to take a vacation from Twitter rather than delete your account entirely).
+There’s a full description of what will no longer be viewable (your display name, @username, and public profile), an assurance that you can restore your account “for some time” if it was accidentally or wrongfully deleted, and a way to reactivate after 30 days (useful if you’re being besieged and want to take a vacation from Twitter rather than delete your account entirely).

 Deactivate your Twitter account in the Twitter app